Understanding fluctuations through Multivariate Circulant Singular Spectrum Analysis: Concluding Remarks

-The comparison between results in the univariate and multivariate cases also allows us to discover which prices are held or sustained by forces outside the global evolution of the markets.
-In particular for the long run, we find that although coals are not decoupled, their prices are higher than suggested by the global forces of the markets.
-We also find that long-run prices for natural gas in Europe, NGASEU, exhibit a lower level than suggested, probably due to the European policy of installing LNG (liquid natural gas) reserves.
+We have proved that the uniqueness of each extracted component per frequency, that is, the extracted components in a univariate fashion coincide with the sum of all the subcomponents for each frequency extracted in a multivariate way.
+The added value of the multivariate approach is the ability to disentangle what is common from and what is idiosyncratic.
+This cannot be done using the univariate approach because there is no information regarding what is common.
+We depart from the abundant literature of dynamic factor models in several ways: firstly, we are able to separate common and idiosyncratic fluctuations by frequency; secondly, we can also discover phase shifts among the extracted signals for each series.
+Additionally, the multivariate approach is useful for further denoise the univariate extracted signals.
+We have illustrated the ability of M-CiSSA to separate different underlying signals through a synthetic example.
+We have also applied M-CiSSA to Primary Energy Commodity Prices.
+On the one hand, understanding the formation of Primary Energy Commodity Prices is key for medium and long-term energy policy issues.
+In particular, we have discovered the nature of decoupling at different frequencies and that markets can have a very different behaviour in the medium and long run.
+This is precisely one novelty of our approach: we can ascertain at what frequencies markets are decoupled.
+The comparison between the results in the univariate and multivariate cases also enables us to discover which prices are held or sustained by forces outside the global evolution of the markets.
+In particular, in the long run, we found that although coals are not decoupled, their prices are higher than suggested by the global forces of the markets.
+We also found that the long-run prices for natural gas in Europe exhibit a lower level than suggested, probably due to the European policy of installing liquid natural gas reserves.

 Finally, our approach is quite general and can be applied to many disciplines involving time series analysis.
-Among other things, it can be used to separate long, medium, and short-run analysis, cyclical analysis, forecasting scenarios, denoising time series and extracting common from idiosyncratic signals by frequency due to the ability of the procedure to extract signals at the desired frequencies specified by the user.
-All of this is done without modeling the time series, since we only need to select the window length $L$.
+Among other things, it can be used to separate long, medium, and short-run analysis, cyclical analysis, forecasting scenarios, deseasonalizing and denoising time series, and extracting the common from the idiosyncratic signals by frequency due to the ability of the procedure to extract signals at the desired frequencies specified by the user.

 \begin{appendices}